Worst to First Jerseys: Colorado Avalanche

 But that’s not the only reason these jerseys drop to the bottom of the list.
 That striping pattern along the base of the jersey is pretty horrendous, as well as being totally inconsistent with the striping on the sleeves.
 The human eye is always naturally attracted to wherever is the most contrast, and having a very high contrast black/white combination, separated by thin strips of blue, automatically will divert the eyes down to the bottom of the jersey.
 That’s fine if you want to draw people’s attention to your sugar lumps, but on a hockey jersey, it just distracts from what should be the main focus: the crest on the chest.
 It leaves the eyes not knowing exactly where to look.
 Not to mention, that’s also a lot of stripes down there.

 And then the sleeve striping decides to throw in a different striping pattern…and adds event more stripes.
 The middle burgundy stripe – and the fact that the cuffs are kept burgundy instead of black like the bottom striping – helps lower the contrast, but there’s 7 stripes on there!
 Black, blue, white, burgundy, white, blue, black.
 It’s way too complicated, unnecessary and distracting.
-I haven’t seen something so distracting attached to the number 7 since Star Trek: Voyager.
+I haven’t seen attire so distracting related to the number 7 since Star Trek: Voyager.

 They put laces on there…so that’s good.